 APU’s Snow Science concentration helps you meet a nationwide need for professionals with avalanche hazard training.
 Snow Science students like you present at national conferences, displaying OS research that relies on thermal imagery and geographic information systems.
 APU’s relationship with the Alaska Avalanche School and its work with the U.S. Forest Service add to your professional network as you gain real-world knowledge about avalanche forecasting.

-Tourism is an interdisciplinary OS concentration that blends your interest in outdoors skills with business courses needed for success in private industry.
+Outdoor Entrepreneurship is an interdisciplinary OS concentration that blends your interest in outdoors skills with business courses needed for success in private industry.
 Focused coursework in topics like ecotourism and entrepreneurship lets you network with like-minded peers while developing knowledge and skills in business fundamentals.

-The OS concentration in Wilderness Therapy at APU combines your love of outdoor activities with your desire to help people to thrive.
+The OS concentration in Adventure Therapy at APU combines your love of outdoor activities with your desire to help people to thrive.
 Through courses like Eco-psychology and Therapeutic Uses of the Wilderness and challenging practicum experiences that can take you deep into the Alaska backcountry, you will gain insight into traditional therapeutic models and skills while enhancing your personal growth as an outdoor professional.

 Many undergraduate students combine their interest in science, psychology, business, or liberal studies with their passion for the outdoors by combining a minor in Outdoor Studies with their major degree program.
 The OS minor gives students the basic skills and knowledge to travel in the backcountry and includes a Wilderness First Responder certificate.